-National Youth Dance Company (NYDC) recruits a cohort of young, talented contemporary dancers each year along with a guest artistic director to produce and tour a piece of contemporary dance.
-Since 2016, Shared Intelligence has worked with NYDC to evaluate the company, with a particular focus on that year’s cohort.
+National Youth Dance Company (NYDC) recruits a cohort of young, talented dancers each year along with a guest artistic director to produce and tour a piece of contemporary dance.
+Since 2016, Shared Intelligence has worked with NYDC to evaluate the company, with a particular focus on each annual cohort.
 Along with understanding the impact of NYDC on its cohort of dancers, we have helped NYDC develop a theory of change to explain what works, in what circumstances, and why.
 In 2023 Si worked with NYDC to produce a 10-year evaluation report, highlighting the main impacts and successes of the programme over the last decade, providing evidence and insight to enable NYDC to plan their next decade.